-This recipe is a spin on my stovetop classic Butternut Squash Apple Soup has long been one of my favorite healthy fall recipes.
+This recipe is a spin on my stovetop classic Butternut Squash Apple Soup (which has long been one of my favorite healthy fall recipes).
 I decided to see if I could make a slow cooker version with the same deeply simmered, quintessentially autumn flavor.
-(If you love autumn-flavored soups, be sure to check out this newly updated Vegan Pumpkin Soup.)
+(If you love autumn-flavored soups, be sure to check out this newly updated Vegan Pumpkin Soup too.)

 How to Make the Best Butternut Squash Soup

-- Don’t let the thick, creamy nature of this soup fool you—that luscious texture comes from a blend of butternut squash and coconut milk, no actual cream required.
-(For those with dietary concerns, using the coconut milk also makes this butternut squash soup naturally vegan, and it is gluten free as well.)
+Don’t let the thick, creamy nature of this soup fool you—that luscious texture comes from a blend of butternut squash and coconut milk, no actual cream required.
+It’s packed with healthy ingredients and the cooking method is foolproof!